Tencent/xLua/Assets/XLua/Doc/XLua_Tutorial_EN.md

     testobj:EnumTestFunc(CS.Tutorial.TestEnum.E1)

 The EnumTestFunc function parameter shown above is the Tutorial.TestEnum type.

-In addition, if the enumerated type is added to the generated code, the enumerated type will support the __CastFrom method.
+Enum has a __CastFrom method.
 This implements conversion from an integer or string to an enumerated value.
 For example:

     CS.Tutorial.TestEnum.__CastFrom(1)
     CS.Tutorial.TestEnum.__CastFrom('E1')